 Your grade will be based on:

 Class participation and attendance: Class participation from all students is a crucial element of this course.
 Attendance is therefore mandatory.
 If you are faced with an unforeseeable problem that prevents you from coming to class, please notify me as soon as possible and provide written documentation if applicable.
-For maximum points for class participation, you must regularly show you have read and critically assessed the assigned readings according to the goals of the course, set a well thought-out and realistic (set of) additional personal goal(s) for yourself at the beginning of the term, in groups of 2-3 suggest a carefully selected piece of exemplary research for the class to analyze and discuss and present the rationale for your choice in class, submit all work and peer feedback on time, and generally be engaged with the materials and discussions for the class.
+For maximum points for class participation, you must regularly show you have read and critically assessed the assigned readings according to the goals of the course, set a well thought-out and realistic (set of) additional personal goal(s) for yourself at the beginning of the term, in the designated week suggest a carefully selected piece of exemplary research for the class to analyze and discuss and present the rationale for your choice in class (assessed separately as above), submit all work and peer feedback on time, and generally be engaged with the materials and discussions for the class.